cn0047/stash/ed/tdd.md

 The database, in turn, checks its integrity constraints.
 A test that never commits does not fully exercise how the code under test interacts with the database.

+What not to automate with tests:
+* Database schema changes - slow...
+* Software and hardware configuration changes.

+Regression testing - is designed to avoid regressing your application to a previous buggy state.

 <ul>
     <li><b>Acceptance</b>: Does the whole system work?</li>
     <li><b>Integration</b>: Does our code work against code we can't change?</li>